 Types of Macular Degeneration

 There are two types of macular degeneration: dry (non-exudative) and wet (exudative).
-The majority of cases, 80 to 90 percent, of all AMD are the dry form.
+Most cases, 80 to 90 percent, of all AMD are the dry form.3 Here are their differences:

 Dry Macular Degeneration

-People who have dry AMD will develop yellow deposits, called drusen, in their macula.
+People with dry AMD will develop yellow deposits, called drusen, in their macula.
 At first, a few small drusen may not affect your vision.
 However, as they increase in size and number, they may cause visual distortion or dimness, especially while reading.

 As the eye disease progresses, the light-sensitive cells in your macula wear away and eventually die.
-This can cause blind spots in the center of your vision and may ultimately result in the loss of central vision.
+This can cause blind spots in the center of your vision.
+It may ultimately result in the loss of central vision.

 Wet Macular Degeneration